The proposed I-601 changes do not go far enough.

 In her view, the current hardship formula used by immigration officials is “overly rigid” and “narrowly construed”.

-Additionally, she noted, hardship standards often vary from officer-to-officer.
+Additionally, she noted, the application of hardship standards often vary from officer-to-officer.

 The blending of unfairly stiff adjudication and lack of procedural uniformity has created the need for a clear set of hardship regulations and evidentiary standards.

 Even though this recommendation sounds far-fetched, it is possibly the easiest of the three ideas to implement.